-The division of Germany and Europe 1948-52
+The impact of Cold War tensions on Germany and Europe, 1948-52

+The impact of Cold War tensions on Germany and Europe was profound.
 After the failure of the Conference of Foreign Ministers in London in December 1947, Four-Power co-operation on the future of Germany disappeared.
 By June 1948, the US and its allies had decided to:

-- allow the Germans in the three western zones of occupation to draft a constitution for a West German state - strengthen this future state by introducing a new currency the Deutschmark, and - place the Ruhr industries under the control of the International Ruhr Authority.
+- allow the Germans in the three western zones of occupation to draft a constitution for a West German state - strengthen this future state by introducing a new currency - the Deutschmark, and - place the Ruhr industries under the control of the International Ruhr Authority.

 Stalin was determined to halt the plans of the Western allies for creating an independent West Germany by blockading West Berlin.
 He assumed that it would be impossible to supply Berlin during the winter months.
 The blockade was, however, broken by the airlift, and called off on 12 May 1949.
 The constitution of the FRG was agreed in May 1949, and in August its first government was formed.
 In response, the GDR was created in October.
-Berlin remained under Four-Power control.
+Berlin remained under Four-Power Control.